RSS

 what did I forget?

-The Writer’s Monthly Progress Challenge is about feeling accountable AND receiving encouragement & credit for our work (which is often nearly invisible to our non-writer loved ones.)
-It is not about giving us one more thing to get in the way of the actual writing.
+The Writer’s Monthly Progress Challenge is about feeling accountable AND receiving encouragement & credit for all of our work.
+(Much of which, let’s face it, is invisible to our non-writer loved ones.)
+It is not about giving us one more thing to do that gets in the way of the actual writing.
 For that reason, I want to keep this simple.
+After the initial set-up, WriMoProg should take a few minutes a week.

 HOW TO GET STARTED: